matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 To learn more about hardhat itself, check out their [documentation](https://hardhat.org/getting-started/).

-This tutorial shows how to set up a zkSync Solidity project using hardhat from scratch.
+This tutorial shows how to set up a zkSync Solidity project using a hardhat from scratch.
-If you are using Vyper, check out the [reference](./reference.md#matterlabs-hardhat-zksync-vyper) for our Vyper plugin or the [example](https://github.com/matter-labs/hardhat-zksync/tree/main/examples/vyper-example) in our github repo!
+If you are using Vyper, check out the [reference](./reference.md#matterlabs-hardhat-zksync-vyper) for our Vyper plugin or the [example](https://github.com/matter-labs/hardhat-zksync/tree/main/examples/vyper-example) in our GitHub repo!

 ## Prerequisites